 I like to use stars or angels that have clips on them instead of those little cones, especially since real tree limbs are more pliable than artificial trees.
 They tend to sit up straighter that way and don’t fall down.

-And if you want a cheaper option for a tree skirt, a pretty throw blanket you already own (or maybe find at the thrift store) works perfectly.
+I you want a cheaper option for a tree skirt, a pretty throw blanket you already own (or maybe find at the thrift store) works perfectly.
 Or place it inside of a large basket.

 That might be a weird one, but I learned this trick from the owner at the farmer’s market when picking out our tree.
 Pour a can of Sprite into your tree stand along with water once every two weeks to keep your tree fresh.
 Or some tree lots/farms sell tree preservative to pour in with water.

 If you have a cat, tuck a few orange peels under the tree skirt or in the tree basket since cats don’t like the smell of citrus.
 If you have a dog who is a little mischievous, hang a couple of jingle bell ornaments on the bottom branches to alert you if their curiosity ever gets the best of them.